kjm-enterprise/MatchMake_BackEnd/README.md

 **NOTE*** app was kept in portrait mode.

+**Tools**

+Postman - we were able to send and receive data from the server.

 **Devices**

 Motorola G6 API 26 - On this device it seemed to work functionally okay.